Nominating for council

 - Be over 18 years of age and not disqualified from being an Elected Member under the Local Government Act.

 Nominees of a body corporate are not eligible to nominate as an Elected Member.
 See Part 2, Division 5 of the Local Government Act for a list of disqualifying factors.

-The city’s Returning Officer is responsible for the conduct and processes associated with City of Subiaco local government elections.
+The city’s Returning Officer is appointed by the Western Australian Electoral Commission and is responsible for the conduct and processes associated with City of Subiaco local government elections.
 The Returning Officer is able to provide further information for prospective candidates including guides and forms for candidates and scrutineers.

 Nominations are to be finalised and lodged in person with the city’s Returning Officer, who is responsible for the local government elections once the nomination period opens.
 An effective nomination consists of:

 - a completed nomination form

 - a profile of the candidate, prepared in accordance with the regulations